sydrawat01/sydrawat01/README.md

 I'm a Graduate student doing my Masters in Information Systems at the College of Engineering in Northeastern University, Boston.

-I'm interested in Front-End Engineering and DevOps!
+I'm interested in Fullstack Engineering, Site Reliability Engineering and DevOps!

 <img align='right' src="./72178-man-working-under-lamp-light.gif" width="230">